Retr02332/web3-security-notes/README.md

 ### OpenZeppelin contracts

 "OpenZeppelin contracts" is a library for secure smart contract development.
-A famous example is [SafeMath.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) wich helps to fix [Integer Overflow / Underflow](#integer-overflow--underflow)
+A famous example is [SafeMath.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) which helps to fix [Integer Overflow / Underflow](#integer-overflow--underflow).
 Once installed, you can use the contracts in the library by importing them:

 ```solidity
 import "@openzeppelin/contracts/token/ERC721/ERC721.sol";